bcnmy/docs/docs/Account/methods.md

     { address: token }, // omit the amount to withdraw the full balance { address: NATIVE_TOKEN_ALIAS, amount: BigInt(1) },
   ],
-  account.pubKey, // Default recipient used if no recipient is present in the withdrawal request {
+  '0xrecipient', // Default recipient used if no recipient is present in the withdrawal request {
     paymasterServiceData: { mode: PaymasterMode.SPONSORED },
   }
 );

-// OR to withdraw all of the native token, leaving no dust in the smart account const { wait } = await smartAccount.withdraw([], account.pubKey, {
+// OR to withdraw all of the native token, leaving no dust in the smart account const { wait } = await smartAccount.withdraw([], '0xrecipient', {
   paymasterServiceData: { mode: PaymasterMode.SPONSORED },
 });